stadium-software/repeater-datagrid/README.md

 ### "Select"
 Create a query called "Select"

 **NOTE: When pasting this SQL into Stadium and pressing the "Fetch Fields & Parameters" button, an error will pop up.
-This is expected and not a problem.
-You need to set the Type option for the parameters called "offsetRows" and "pageSize" to "Int64" as shown below and press the "Fetch Fields & Parameters" button again.**
+Set the "Type" option for the parameters called "offsetRows" and "pageSize" to "Int64" as shown below and press the "Fetch Fields & Parameters" button again.**

 ```sql
 SELECT ID